dsccommunity/xAzure/README.md

 **All of the resources in the DSC Resource Kit are provided AS IS, and are not supported through any Microsoft standard support program or service.
 The ""x" in xAzure stands for experimental**, which means that these resources will be **fix forward** and monitored by the module owner(s).

-Please leave comments, feature requests, and bug reports in the Q & A tab for this module.
+Please leave comments, feature requests, and bug reports in the Issues tab for this module.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 If you would like to modify **xAzure** module, feel free.
 When modifying, please update the module name, resource friendly name, and MOF class name (instructions below).